mqureshi12/Tipper/README.md

 ## Notes

 First time utilizing Swift and Xcode — was an adjustment.
+Only prior experience with programming is in Java.

 ## License